-A complete guide on how to choose the best pull up bar for a home gym
+A complete guide on how to choose the best pull-up bars for a home gym

 Pull up bars are probably the second most important piece of calisthenics equipment, right after the gymnastics rings.
 Despite the super simple construction, they come in different shapes and sizes.
 The good thing about this is the fact that everyone can find the best bar for their needs, the downside is that it takes some effort to filter through the noise.
-And frankly, there is a lot of low-quality trash on the market that is best to avoid.
+Frankly, there is a lot of low-quality trash on the market that is best avoided.

 If you are new to bodyweight training you may want to check out my intro post about calisthenics.